California Vehicle Registration Renewal: Step-by-Step

 The State of California Department of Motor Vehicles dictates all drivers must renew their vehicle’s registration every year by their birthday.
 Those that forgo their registration renewal may face late fees and penalties.

-Every driver will receive a renewal notice telling your renewal is coming soon.
-The renewal notice will detail fees, date, vehicle info, and renewal methods.
+Every driver will receive a renewal notice telling them their renewal is coming soon.
+The renewal notice will detail fees, dates, vehicle info, and renewal methods.

 • In-person